illinois-ceesd/mirgecom/doc/faq/errors.rst

 How can I fix the ``clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR`` error?
 --------------------------------------------------------------------------

-This error appears at the mirgecom startup when the OpenCL loader (ocl-icd) can not find any valid OpenCL platform::
+This error appears at mirgecom startup when the OpenCL loader (ocl-icd) can not find any valid OpenCL platform::

    $ python examples/wave-eager.py